by Penny Angeles-Tan | Nov 5, 2019 | Events

 Visit thevault.ph for orders and for more information.

-by Penny Angeles-Tan | Oct 24, 2019 | Events
+by Penny Angeles-Tan | Oct 24, 2019 | Travel

-MICE Buyers Invitational (MICECONnect) from October 20 to 27.
-These events are designed to promote the Philippines as a premier tourist destination for both leisure travel and MICE (Meetings, Incentives, Conventions, and Exhibits/Events).
+The Tourism Promotions Board (TPB) Philippines, the marketing and promotions arm of the Department of Tourism (DOT), is set to boost tourism in the Philippines as it simultaneously mounts the Philippine Travel Exchange (PHITEX) and MICE Buyers Invitational (MICECONnect) 2019 on October 20 to 27 to promote the Philippines as a prime tourist destination for both leisure and MICE (Meetings, Incentives, Conventions, and Exhibits/Events).

 To know more about PHITEX and MICECONnect 2019, visit the following websites: